Background

 SPARG aims to generate high quality fundamental research with both academic and applied impact.
 Our work is organized through four research streams with flexible boundaries, allowing us to collaborate across them.
 We collaborate with the Research Program on the Politics of Space and the Environment (POLEIS).

-Reseach in SPARG is organized through four research streams
+Reseach in SPARG is organized around four interrelated research streams